Spider-Woman (Ultimate Marvel character): Critical reception

 Michael Austin of CBR.com stated, "Not only is the mainstream Jessica Drew incredibly cool, but her Ultimate universe counterpart is also an equally impressive character as well.
 This Jessica Drew is actually a female clone of Peter Parker.
 The character debuted during the Ultimate Marvel version of the Clone Saga.
 While the original Clone Saga is hotly debated as possibly one of the worst Spider-Man arcs of all time, the Ultimate universe counterpart was received much better, and it was thanks to great characters like the Ultimate Jessica Drew."
-Jamie Lovett of Comicbook.com asserted, "The other alterante universe clone that needs honorable mentioning here come's from Marvel's own Ultimate Universe.
+Jamie Lovett of ComicBook.com asserted, "The other alternate universe clone that needs honorable mentioning here come's from Marvel's own Ultimate Universe.
 The ultimate universe Jessica Drew is a female clone of Peter Parker, kind of like how X-23 is a female clone of Wolverine, except that Jessica presents as approximately the same age as Peter.
 The Ultimate "Clone Saga" is a much better more cohesive story than the original "Clone Saga," and Ultimate Jessica Drew's introduction is part of that.
 Watching her and Peter Parker try to figure out exactly what's going on when they first meet is a brilliant moment.
 Jessica Drew eventually joined the Ultimates and took on the persona of the new Black Widow before the Ultimate Universe finally came to its Ultimate End.
 Weirdly enough, the female clone origin for Ultimate Spider-Woman makes more sense than the origin of the original Marvel Universe Spider-Woman, which had to do with her father saving her life by injecting her with experimental spider-blood, and has no direct connection to Peter Parker at all.
 This is a great case of the Ultimate Universe doing what it set out to do - modernizing and streamlining classic Marvel Universe characters."
 Alyssa Gawaran of MovieWeb said, "If the multiverse has taught us anything, there is an endless amount of variants of our favorite superheroes out there.
 Therefore, you should not be surprised that there is a woman clone of our beloved Peter Parker that is out and about in the Marvel Comics — and she's a lesbian!
 Jessica Drew, better known as Ultimate Spider-Woman, is a hero found in the All-New Ultimates series for Marvel.
 She ends up taking on the Black Widow legacy and has her very own 'coming out' moment in All-New Ultimates #4.
 The Spider-Verse is still expanding, and Jessica Drew would be a very fitting addition."